zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 I would be much, much smarter if I had our scriptwr iter’s brain.
 I speak, of course, of the wonderful Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan, t hank you for listening.
+From Los Angeles, California, I’m Jeff McQuillan,thank you for listening.
 Come back and listen to us again, here on ESL Podcast.

-English as a Second Language podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Attending an Ex¡¦s Wedding